|Nutrition Facts (per serving)|

 Melt the butter in a large skillet over medium heat.
 Add the onion and garlic; cook and stir until tender and slightly browned—about 6 to 7 minutes.

-Add the ground beef 'steaks' to the skillet and cook on the first side until they can be moved, about 4-5 minutes.
+Add the ground beef 'steaks' to the skillet and cook on the first side until they can be moved—about 4 to 5 minutes.
 Carefully flip and brown the meat for 2 to 3 minutes on the second side.

 Return the onions and garlic to the pan along with the undrained mushrooms, broth, soup, milk, and Worcestershire sauce.
 Stir well to combine and bring to a simmer.